HolidayPirates

 Who does the fee apply to?

-The fee only applies to adults aged 18+, those under 18 do not have to pay any fees.
+The fee only applies to adults aged 18+, and under 70.
+Those who fall into these age brackets do not have to pay any fees.

 When will the fee start?

-Update 10 August 2022: The scheme was previously scheduled to start on May 2023, however the European Commission confirmed on its website that ETIAS is now “expected to be operational in November 2023”.
+Update 22 August 2024: The scheme was previously scheduled to start on May 2023, then November 2023, however the European Commission confirmed on its website that ETIAS is now “expected to be operational in May 2025”.

 Report a legal concern